TacosyHorchata/TurboReelGPT/examples/README.md

 - Harder to learn for new developers.
 - Rendering is just available in the browser, CLI or in a server environment.

-While we continue to explore the best video engines for **TurboReel**, **MediaChain** remains compatible with various engines, ensuring flexibility for users.
 For projects requiring more precise control over video manipulations and faster development cycles, we highly recommend using **Revideo**.

----

-Let us know how you’re using **MediaChain** and share your experiences with either **MoviePy** or **Revideo**, we’re excited to hear from you!